 The Bridge Scholarships Program is a joint undertaking of many partners.
 It is financed by the Polish-American Freedom Foundation, the National Bank of Poland, the Rural Development Foundation, the Orange Foundation, the BGŻ Foundation and a coalition of some 100 local NGOs.
-The undertaking is implemented with the organizational assistance of the Agricultural Property Agency and in cooperation with Professor Bronisław Geremek’s Center as well as the Unit for Social Innovation and Research “Shipyard” Foundation.
-During the fourteen editions of the program the Partners have disbursed close to PLN 104 million, including PLN 80.6 million provided by the Polish-American Freedom Foundation.
-Since the beginning of the program, a total of over 21,700 scholarships have been awarded, including 15,500 scholarships for the first year of studies.
+The undertaking is implemented with the organizational assistance of the National Support Centre for Agriculture and in cooperation with Professor Bronisław Geremek’s Center as well as the Unit for Social Innovation and Research “Shipyard” Foundation.
+Over seventeen editions of the program, the Partners have disbursed over PLN 111 million, with 65 percent of that amount granted by the Polish-American Freedom Foundation.
+Since the beginning of the program, a total of over 22,700 scholarships have been awarded, including 16,000 scholarships for the first year of studies.

 The program is currently a scholarship system whose offer goes far beyond support for the first year of studies.
 Scholarship holders who do extremely well in their academic pursuits have a chance for assistance in successive years of study – for the second year they may enter the “Top Student” competition.
 They may also try for corporate scholarships for their third and fourth years, a “Study Abroad” initiative and doctoral scholarships.
 The program’s offer also includes language scholarships and workshops preparing scholarship holders for entering the job market.